 We take great pride in our electrical panels.
 Some of them have been sent throughout the world to countries like China, Nicaragua, Africa and even Dunmore, PA.
 Our panel fabricators are skilled technicians who have the experience to ensure the panels we build will exceed the highest standards of functionality and appearance.
 We do not employ unskilled laborers who merely mount components and connect wires.
-We routinely uncover design or wiring problems for our vendors and fix them without fuss.
 We have a terminal marking tag printer and make our own legend plates as well.
 We are certified to build UL 508 electrical panels.
 No matter what the size or function, you can be assured we will deliver the highest quality panels on time at a reasonable price.

 We build panels for almost anything.
 These panels are used to control offloading of material from a barge floating on the Mississippi river.
 They are only the “front end” of the system.
 They tie into internal ship controls inside.